syncfusion-content/blazor-docs/blazor/textbox/input-type.md

 ## Text

 Set the `Text` type to TextBox component.
+It defines a single-line text field, it is the default value of the Textbox component.

 ```cshtml
 @using Syncfusion.Blazor.Inputs